MANSIL: Museum Access Network for Sensory Impairments (London)

 Close-up of the replicas of the two Minoan Snake Goddesses now in the Ashmolean Museum.

-'The Many Lives of a Snake Goddess' project compares how different English genres and styles shape our engagement with these figurines, including new poems by Ruth Padel.
+'The Many Lives of a Snake Goddess' project compares how different genres and styles shape our engagement with these figurines.

 Into the labyrinth